-The District's net position decreased during the most recent fiscal year.
-The majority of the decrease represents the extent to which the cost of operations exceeded ongoing program revenues.
+The District's net position increased during the most recent fiscal year.
+The majority of the increase is the result of the Developer's contribution of capital assets to the District which exceeded the cost of operations.

 Key elements of the change in net position are reflected in the following table: